Marker Learning

 Evolving the Student Page

-Psychologists naturally kept checklists and notes as they evaluated students — so we explored adding both directly into the page, meeting them where their existing workflow already lived.
+Psychologists naturally kept checklists and notes as they evaluated students.
+We explored pulling both directly into the page so the tool matched the habit.

 RESULTS

-A 15% lift in weekly active users validated the bet on workflow flexibility.
+A 15% lift in weekly active users told us the workflow call was right.

-Psychologists could finally work the way they always had.
-The product came to them, not the other way around.
+Psychologists could finally work the way they always had, and the product worked around them instead of the other way around.

 REFLECTION